Jenniered/takeaway_challenge_js/takeaway_recipe_js.md

   print_receipt
      # print itemised receipt from pizza selected
      for the pizzas selected.
-     # return menu_listing for dishes selected from menu
+     # return readable list for dishes selected from menu

   sum_total
      # find total from itemised receipt
-     # remove £ from string and change to float
+     # remove £ from string and change to integer
      # puts values in an array and sum
-     # return total in format £x.xx
+     # return total in format £x

 class Pizza
   constructor(name, price)